Tuyosu/docs/terms-of-service.md

 ##### 1. Introduction
-Welcome to osunolimits.dev, an osu! private server operated by Marc Andre Herpers ("we," "our," or "us").
+Welcome to Tuyosu, an osu! private server operated by Noemi V. ("we," "our," or "us").
 By using our website and services, you agree to these Terms of Service ("Terms").
 If you do not agree, please discontinue use of our services.

 ---

 ##### 2. Services
-osunolimits.dev provides a private osu! game server and related features.
+Tuyosu provides a private osu! game server and related features.
 Services include account creation, game statistics tracking, and leaderboard management.

 ---